PixilatedEngineer/NetRelay/README.md

 # NetRelay

-Pleas see WiKi for documentation
+Pleas see Wiki for documentation